Useful Romanian Phrases for Travel

 Mountain road in Transylvania with tree-covered mountains in the background.

 In the days of Google Maps and other GPS navigation systems, it’s less common to ask strangers on the street for directions.
 Still, knowing basic directional vocabulary words could help you in a potentially sticky situation!
-Here are your basic Romanian phrases for getting directions or when you find yourself lost.

 LeftStânga